 Describing the Mayan Culture as a spiritual belief with the appreciation for land and water, and not a religion, Ms. Tuyuc said, "For there to be peace, there has to be harmony between human beings, nature and life."
-She urged the participants to teach love, respect and understanding to children from a very early stage, noting, "We need to be human for
+She urged the participants to teach love, respect and understanding to children from a very early stage, noting, "We need to be human for humans."
+Ms. Tuyuc urged religious leaders to strive to "invest" in children and in their spirituality and not merely "spend" on them.

-Saul Orefice from Panama and Mr. Ms. Patricia Cortez from El Salvador represented the children on the panel.
+Mr. Saul Orefice from Panama and Ms. Patricia Cortez from El Salvador represented the children on the panel.
 Mr. Orefice urged children to be agents of change.
 He declared, "We should all avoid doing wrong because we know it is wrong from the heart, not just because there are laws."
 Ms. Cortez decried the fact that adults do not listen to children, thus leaving them behind.
 She insisted that violence should not be tolerated, saying that even violence without visible marks is still violence.